 Father’s day is a day rightfully set aside for the celebration of fathers (and father figures too) who have been doing a good job of being the fatherly figure that kids love and adore.
-It could be celebrated with a song, trip to the park or restaurant or even the traditional gift card and handing out of gifts.
+It could be celebrated with a song, a trip to the park or restaurant, or even the traditional gift card and handing out of gifts.

-Other wonderful gift ideas include a wristwatch or pocket watch, a brand new tie to add to the already existing catalogue of ties in the closet, a brand new grill (we just can’t understand the bond between a dad and his grill) or even a living room concert from the little ones.
+Other wonderful gift ideas include a wristwatch or pocket watch, a brand new tie to add to the already existing catalog of ties in the closet, a brand new grill (we just can’t understand the bond between a dad and his grill) or even a living room concert from the little ones.
 That’ll surely leave a smile on his face.

 No matter what you give, the best gift will always be the love of close ones (and food of course), moments like these make father’s day a truly special day.